uccser/cs-field-guide/csfieldguide/chapters/content/en/chapters/coding-encryption.md

 ```
 USING A KEY OF TWENTY SIX IN CAESAR CIPHER IS NOT A GOOD IDEA
 ```

 {panel end}

+{panel type="teacher-note"}

-{panel type="teacher-note" summary="Answers for Encrypting with Caesar Cipher"}
+# Answers for Encrypting with Caesar Cipher

 For the first challenge, the answer is:

 ```